flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

-# Terms of Service for SApp
+# Terms of Service for Genesis - Sober & Free

-**Last Updated: November 2025**
+**Last Updated: December 2025**

 ## 1. Acceptance of Terms

-By downloading, installing, or using SApp ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using Genesis - Sober & Free ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

-By subscribing to SApp, you agree to the subscription terms, pricing, and automatic renewal unless cancelled.

 ## 2. Description of Service

-SApp is a **personal lifestyle tracking application** that provides tools to:
+Genesis is a **personal recovery and lifestyle tracking application** that provides tools to:
-- Track personal habits and goals
+- Track sobriety/clean time for 17 addiction types
+- Log cravings and analyze HALT triggers (Hungry, Angry, Lonely, Tired)
-- Log weight and BMI measurements
+- Monitor weight and BMI measurements
-- Plan exercise routines
+- Plan exercise routines with 50+ exercises
-- Monitor personal progress
+- View faith-based motivational messages across 8 traditions
+- Create shareable achievement cards for milestones
 - Export and import personal data backups

-**SApp is NOT a medical device, medical service, or healthcare provider.**
+**Genesis is NOT a medical device, medical service, or healthcare provider.**

+## 3. 100% Free Service

+Genesis is **completely free** with all features unlocked:
+- ✅ No subscriptions required
+- ✅ No in-app purchases
+- ✅ No premium tiers or paywalls
+- ✅ No ads - ever
+- ✅ All features available from day one

+Recovery shouldn't have a paywall.
+All features are free, forever.

-## 3. No Medical Advice
+## 4. No Medical Advice

-### 3.1 Informational Purposes Only
+### 4.1 Informational Purposes Only
 All information, features, and tools provided in the App are for **general informational and personal tracking purposes only**.
 The App does not provide medical advice, diagnosis, or treatment.

-### 3.2 Not a Substitute for Professional Care
+### 4.2 Not a Substitute for Professional Care
-The App is **not intended to be a substitute** for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+The App is **not intended to be a substitute** for professional medical advice, diagnosis, treatment, or addiction recovery services.
+Always seek the advice of your physician, addiction counselor, or other qualified health provider with any questions you may have regarding a medical condition or addiction.

-### 3.3 No Doctor-Patient Relationship
+### 4.3 No Doctor-Patient Relationship
 Use of the App does not create a doctor-patient or healthcare provider-patient relationship.

-### 3.4 Emergency Situations
+### 4.4 Emergency Situations
 **If you are experiencing a medical emergency or mental health crisis, call emergency services immediately (911 in the US, 112 in EU, or your local emergency number).
 Do not rely on the App for emergency assistance.**

-## 4. Subscription & Billing

-### 4.1 Subscription Plans
-SApp is offered as a subscription service:
-- **Free Trial Period:** 14 days from first installation
-- **Subscription Price:** $4.99/month (USD)
-- **Billing Cycle:** Monthly, starting after trial ends
-- **Payment:** Processed through Google Play Store only

-### 4.2 Free Trial
-- No payment required to start the 14-day free trial
-- Full access to all features during trial period
-- You may cancel anytime during the trial without charge
-- If not cancelled, subscription automatically begins after trial ends
-- Only one free trial per user/device

-### 4.3 Automatic Renewal
-- Subscriptions automatically renew each month unless cancelled
-- You will be charged through your Google Play account
-- Charges occur 24 hours before the end of the current period
-- Cancel at least 24 hours before renewal to avoid being charged
-- Manage subscription and cancellation through Google Play Store settings

-### 4.4 Cancellation & Refunds
-- **Cancel Anytime:** Cancel your subscription through Google Play Store
-- **No Partial Refunds:** Cancellation takes effect at end of current billing period
-- **Continued Access:** Keep access until current paid period ends
-- **Refund Requests:** Contact Google Play Store support for refund inquiries
-- **Trial Cancellation:** Cancel during trial = no charges
-- **No Refunds After Renewal:** Once charged, subscription is non-refundable per Google Play policy

-### 4.5 Price Changes
-- We reserve the right to change subscription prices
-- Price changes will be communicated at least 30 days in advance
-- Existing subscribers grandfathered for at least one billing cycle
-- Continue using = acceptance of new price
-- Cancel before new price takes effect to avoid charges

-### 4.6 Payment Processing
-- All payments processed by Google Play Store
-- Subject to Google's payment terms and policies
-- We do NOT store or process payment information directly
-- Payment issues should be resolved through Google Play support

-### 4.7 Subscription Requirements
-- Valid Google Play account required
-- Valid payment method on file with Google
-- Responsibility to maintain current payment information
-- Subscription may be suspended if payment fails

 ## 5. User Responsibilities

 ### 5.1 Personal Use Only
 The App is intended for personal, non-commercial use only.
-You agree to use the App solely for your own personal wellness tracking.
+You agree to use the App solely for your own personal recovery and wellness tracking.

 ### 5.2 Accurate Information
 You are responsible for the accuracy of any information you enter into the App.
 The App's calculations and displays are only as accurate as the data you provide.

 ### 5.3 Age Requirement
 You must be at least 13 years old to use the App.
-If you are under 18, you should use the App with parental guidance and parental consent for subscriptions.
+If you are under 18, you should use the App with parental guidance.

-### 5.4 Account in Good Standing
-You must maintain an active subscription (or be in trial period) to access App features.
-Lapsed subscriptions will result in restricted access.

-### 5.5 Prohibited Uses
+### 5.4 Prohibited Uses
 You agree NOT to:
 - Use the App for any illegal purpose
 - Attempt to reverse engineer or decompile the App